jimpames/MTOR-RENT-A-HAL-AI-ORCHESTRATION-COMMERCIAL-V2-ALGEBRAIC-not-hard-coded/README.md

 A commercial re-seller license is also available.

+Disclaimer:

+You are being provided a first look.

+This code has never run on the N2NHU Labs Array - that is slated for Memorial Day.

+This code has ONLY been tested in Claude's docker.

 **Multi-Tronic Operating Realm — voice-first AI orchestration platform**

 A stateless, event-driven, multi-tenant orchestrator that dispatches AI work from connected clients to autonomous workers over a custom WebSocket bus, accumulates a durable cost ledger, and exposes the running system to operators through a sysop console — all driven entirely by `.ini` configuration with **zero hardcoded behavioral constants** in Python.